-I graduated from Newcastle University in 1999 with a BSc in Physiological Sciences.
+I graduated from Newcastle University in 1999 with a BSc (Hons) in Physiological Sciences.
 After spending 5 months in Australia I returned to the UK and began working as a Respiratory Physiologist at the Freeman Hospital in Newcastle upon Tyne.
 In 2002 I started my PhD back at Newcastle University investigating the effects of exercise on a mouse model of intestinal cancer.
-This led to my previous research post on the Gateshead Millennium Study http://research.ncl.ac.uk/gms.
+My interest in exercise and physical activity for health led to my first post-doctoral research post on the Gateshead Millennium Study (http://research.ncl.ac.uk/gms).

-I am currently a Research Fellow, investigating physical activity in early childhood.
+I am currently a Research Fellow, investigating physical activity in childhood, and the associations between physical fitness, outdoor play and mental wellbeing.

 PhD Newcastle University